-Article 212 of the Labour Code grants employees from the private sector and government agencies the right to create, without prior authorisation, the unions they deem appropriate and, consequently, the employer is obliged to accept and respect them.
+Article 212 of the Labour Code grants employees working in the private sector and government agencies the right to create, without prior authorisation, any unions they deem appropriate.
+Consequently, the employer is obliged to accept and respect them.
 In any case, a minimum quorum of members is required to create unions in a company, depending on the number of employees of said company.
-Companies with more than 50 employees require a minimum of 25 members representing, at least, 10 per cent of the total number of employees.
+Companies with more than 50 employees require a minimum of 25 members, who represent at least a 10 per cent of the total number of employees.
 If there are less than 50 employees, a minimum of eight members is required.
-If there is no union in the company, one may be created with at least eight members but it has to comply with the required quorum within a maximum period of one year.
-However, 250 or more employees may always create a union, regardless of the percentage said number represents of the total number of employees of the company.

-Regarding the aforesaid, it has to be pointed out that article 19 of the Constitution and article 214 of the Labour Code establish the freedom to be a member of a union.
-This implies freedom to join or leave a union whenever it is deemed appropriate.
-No one can be forced to join a union to perform a job or develop an activity.
+If there is no union in the company, one may be created with at least eight members, but it must comply with the aforesaid quorum within a maximum period of one year.
+However, 250 or more employees may always create a union, regardless of the percentage that said number represents within the total number of company's employees.
+There may be more than one union in a company.
+Article 19 of the Constitution and article 214 of the Labour Code establish the freedom to join and to be a member of a union.
+This implies freedom to join or leave a union whenever the employee deems appropriate.
+No one can be forced to join a union, perform a job or develop an activity against his or her will.
 Employment cannot be conditional on membership or non-membership of a union.
 An employee cannot belong to more than one union for the same job.